Cleaning supplies, mileage, public liability — all in one app

 - Wednesday — buy steam-cleaner replacement parts, scan receipt

-- Thursday — end-of-tenancy job, tag supplies to that client
+- Thursday — end-of-tenancy deep clean, tag specialist supplies to that client

 - Friday — pay public liability premium, receipt forwarded